powsybl/powsybl.github.io/docs/tutorials/tool/extend-tools.md

 # Maven dependencies

 After creating the Maven project, you need to add the necessary dependencies to your pom.xml file.
-Maven dependencies required for implementing a new itools command are the following:
+Maven dependencies required to implement a new itools command are the following:

 ```xml
 <dependency>